kizu/kizu.ru/src/documents/posts/2015-02-10-(fun)-nested-links/index_en.html.md

         </object>
     </a>

-You’d lose some functionality there, but it could be ok for the most cases. <span class="sidenote" id="try-expressions">If not (* Curious ones could think about if it is possible to make a fallback using expressions)</span>, you could then insert those links later, separately, using the same conditional comments, or use other workarounds for this problem.
+You’d lose some functionality there, but it could be ok for the most cases.
+[If not](*try-expressions "Curious ones could think about if it is possible to make a fallback using expressions"), you could then insert those links later, separately, using the same conditional comments, or use other workarounds for this problem.

 ## Is it valid?